Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 the request body.

 #### Response
-A JSON in the format of a GeoJSON geometry.
+A JSON list of Fields.

 <Tabs
   defaultValue="sh"